 Buttermilk is one of the main ingredients in Ranch, and it’s quite a historic drink on its own.
 The trouble is, it’s not historic enough.
 We, as a species, did not figure out dairy products in the Paleo era.
 So by default, they shouldn’t be used in any way shape or form.

-There are alternatives, of course, but the most popular ones are sour cream and yoghurt.
+There are alternatives, of course, but the most popular ones are sour cream and yogurt.
 So how are we going to get this darn Ranch to go back in time and shed some of it dairy-fat along the way?
 Well, simple.
 We find better alternatives.

 There are many paleo recipes for Ranch that you can find online.
 The reason is simple, people just love the stuff!
 And while purists will hate changing the original recipe you can kind of do whatever you want.
 The first and most popular dairy-free alternative that you can try is an oldie but a goodie – mayonnaise.